Furness College, Lancaster: Governance

 The College Syndicate is the body charged by the charter of the university with the good governance of the college.
 University Council appoints, on the recommendation of the College Syndicate, the principal of the college.
 Other college officers, for example the Senior Tutor and Dean, are elected directly by the Syndicate.
 The syndicate elects a senior member of college to the University Senate for a three-year term and two members to the University Court for three years, once re-newable.
 Unusually for a Lancaster college, no members of the JCR are co-opted to the syndicate.

 The Furness College Council is responsible for the day-to-day running of the college.
-It comprises the principal and vice-principal; ten officers of the Senior Common Room who manage the tutorial system, the deanery, the residences, social life and the college office; and fifteen members of the JCR who manage undergraduate affairs.
+It comprises the principal and vice-principal; ten officers of the Senior Common Room who manage the tutorial system, the deanery, the residences, social life and the college office; and thirteen members of the JCR Executive who manage undergraduate affairs.
 The council meets once each academic term.

+Student Life

+Sports

+Furness College has multiple college sports teams, including in football, netball and bar sports.
+In 2024, the Furness JCR Exec won the LUSU Best Sporting Initiative for their advancements in women's+ football, aiming to create a full 11-a-side cross-collegiate women's+ league by the end of the academic year.
+There have also been talks to expand the college sports to include tennis.

+Akin to other rivalries at Lancaster, Furness has a collegiate rivalry with Cartmel College in which they compete annually during Lent term for the Patriots Cup.
+Furness won in 2025, having won for four consecutive years.

+Socials

+The college puts on multiple events throughout the year, ranging from sober to drinking events.
+On campus, the college hosts a weekly pub quiz within the college bar, called Trev Quiz, and weekly movie nights in the college TV room, while off-campus, the college hosts a bi-annual themed 15-Hour Bar Crawl and an annual Winter Ball.
+These events are all ran by and managed by the JCR Exec.

+Until the 2022-23 academic year, the college also hosted an end-of-year party known as Extrav, hosted during the Summer Term, which consisted of collegiate activities and live bands.
+This was later replaced with the LUSU Summer Ball, which hosts all nine colleges.

+Wellbeing Initiatives

+In 2024, the Furness JCR VP Wellbeing Officer, Leah Buttery, won the LUSU Best Wellbeing Initiative for 'Free Flow', a campaign that she, alongside 2 other Lancaster University students, ran to provide free sanitary products for all bathrooms across campus.

+Accolades

+The college was recognised for its engaged JCR, having had the highest voter turnout for the JCR Exec elections across campus for the second year running.